Reading Time: 3 Minutes

 For example, a working couple may invest in a rental property.

 Previously, if their rental lost money due to maintenance and interest, they could get a tax break against their regular salaries.
 This meant that they could make some of it back within the year.

-Therefore, even if policy evens the playing field for potential home buyers as it intends to, it could still leave renters in the midst of a housing crisis!
+Therefore, even if the policy evens the playing field for potential home buyers as it intends to, it could still leave renters in the midst of a housing crisis!